nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-* `sub` searches across your stored recipes and within a preloaded suggested substitutions list to provide you with the most accurate and extensive list of substitutions!
+* `sub` searches across your stored recipes and a preloaded suggested substitutions list to provide you with the most accurate and extensive list of substitutions!

 * :bulb: Tip: Adding a substitution together with an ingredient is recommended since it will boost the number of substitutions listed when that ingredient is queried in the future!